-Now I slide that cast-iron skillet filled with peachy goodness into the preheated oven.
+Now I slide that cast-iron skillet filled with all that peachy goodness into the preheated oven.
 Here’s where the magic happens, y’all!

 I prefer to bring the skillet out and allow it to sit on the counter for about 5 minutes before digging in.
-Then I spoon hearty servings into pretty vintage dessert bowls and serve.
+Then I spoon hearty servings into pretty vintage dessert bowls and serve warm.

 Some people like to add vanilla ice cream or whipped cream to the top.
 Whatever your preference, enjoy!